DefinitionCircumcision is the surgical removal of the foreskin. The foreskin is a flap of skin that covers the tip of the penis.

 - Decreased penile sensation

 - Damage to the tip of the penis

 - Birth mothers taking blood thinners during pregnancy

 - Infections or serious jaundice at the time of the circumcision

 Prior to Procedure

 - The doctor will carefully examine your baby.
 This is to make sure your baby is in good health.
 The penis will be examined for any abnormalities.

 - Blood and/or urine tests may be done.

 - Your baby may be given a pacifier to suck on.
 The pacifier will have some sugar water on it.
 This has been shown to decrease pain in infants.

 AnesthesiaThe type of anesthesia may depend on where the circumcision is done.
-Two common approaches include:
+There are 2 common approaches: